|Type:||Trad, 6 pitches, 550'|

 Nov 11, 2014

 If you follow the standard Empress route, zigzagging across the slab, Thanksgiving begins near the end of the third pitch.
-If you go straight up the slab, not zigzagging, it begins near the end of the second pitch.
+If you go straight up the slab, not zigzagging, it's two pitches to the start of Thanksgiving.
 In either case, you begin at the top of the rightmost of three rock hummocks.
 Head up a left-facing corner.
 You can get in a small cam.
 Near the top of the corner, grab huecos to step right onto slab.
 You can get in one more piece of gear, a small cam.
 The rest of the pitch is runout, ending at the Twin Cracks Belay on Regular Route.

 The second pitch is even more runout.
 You can get in a piece near the belay, but that's it until you reach the large right-facing corner, where you can set up a belay with big cams.